eaobservatory/hedwig/doc/admin/call.rst

 .. image:: image/call_list.png

-You can use the proposals page to navigate to any proposal which is has been created for this call.
+You can use the proposals page to navigate to any proposal which has been created for this call.

 .. image:: image/call_proposals.png